 Ruxton is what Broken Coast named it, however the actual strain here is Sour OG, which is a cross of two of the most popular strains on the planet, Sour Diesel and OG Kush.
-The dominant terpene is caryophyllene, but the profile is quite complex and also includes myrcene, limonene, linalol and humulene.
+The dominant terpene is caryophyllene, but the profile is quite complex and includes myrcene, limonene, linalool and humulene.

 Packaging Details: Packaged on 11/20/2019 and tested/reviewed on 02/23/2020, exactly 95 days after being packaged.
+Lot#

 Pricing Details: Puchased 3.5 grams for $46.30 at the SQDC in Montreal, Quebec, Canada ($13.23/gram)

-The flavor is as pungent as the aroma on this flower, on the inhale you get a kushy, diesel taste which isn’t subtle at all.
-On the exhale and the after taste there are some sweet and lemony notes, it’s a very enjoyable taste.The freshness of this weed makes the entire smoking experience exceptional, you get thick, white and smooth smoke from this weed.
+The flavor is as pungent as the aroma on this flower; on the inhale, you get a kushy, diesel taste, which isn’t subtle at all.
+There are some sweet and lemony notes on the exhale and the after taste; it’s a very enjoyable taste.
+This weed’s freshness makes the entire smoking experience exceptional; you get thick, white, and smooth smoke from this weed.

 I’ve seen some consumer reviews on this strain where they had tried batches reaching up to 28% THC, this one was on the lower end at 19%, yet the high was somewhat of an unexpected slap in the face!
 My tolerance is quite high, so I was surprised at how strong this was, a head and body high that completely slowed me down; after about an hour, the munchies and the pasties kicked in, and then it was straight to bed.
 This aspect is always subjective, but I’ve smoked it a few times now, and I wouldn’t call it the most functional weed.
 It’s great if you want that “aggressive” high that stops you in your tracks.